cfug/flutter.cn/src/docs/development/add-to-app/ios/project-setup.md

 and plugins.

 添加 Flutter 依赖到 `my_flutter/pubspec.yaml`，
-包括 Flutter packages 和 plugins
+包括 Flutter packages 和 plugins。

 The `.ios/` hidden subfolder contains an Xcode workspace where you can run a standalone version of your module.
 It is a wrapper project to bootstrap your Flutter code,